LaurynArora1/Brain-Tumor-Detection/README.md

 # Brain-Tumor-Detection
-The Human brain is the most important and complex part of the body, it c onsists of 50 100 billi on neurons .
+The Human brain is the most important and complex part of the body, it consists of 50-100 billion neurons .
 Brain is made up of a huge number of cells, and each cel l has its own job.
 Several of the bod y s cells are split to make new cells so that the body can work well.
 The death of aged or damaged cells led to formation of new cells, sometimes these new cells are produced more than the requirement of